hyperledger/fabric-rfcs/text/0011-block-dissemination.md

 To address failover and high-availability, the leader peer periodically sends heartbeats to the followers, and whenever a follower suspects a loss of heartbeats over a too greater period of time, it starts its own leader election campaign where it either finishes as a leader, or as a follower to a different leader with a lower identity identifier.
 Additionally, leaders step down and become followers if they continuously fail to retrieve blocks from the ordering service.

+Lastly, peers are also able to replicate blocks from each other in a point to point manner based on a request-response protocol which is less efficient than the streaming one used in the deliver service that exists in the peer and in the orderer.
+This is implemented in the "Block Replication" layer.

 # Drawbacks of leader based block dissemination
 [drawbacks]: #drawbacks